Submissions

 > Figures when they are LINE DRAWINGS

 Provide charts as Excel graphics copied into the manuscript or as WORD charts.
-Charts should not be supplied as TIFF files.
+Charts should not be supplied as graphic files.
 The data presented in the charts must include error bars.
-The chart should be 2D in black and white with bars striped horizontally or diagonally.
+The chart should be 2D in white and black, or bars striped horizontally or diagonally.
 Ensure the labeling of variables on the X and Y axes in the graphs, and that it conforms to the used unit format.
 Ensure consistency between the text and details in the figures (abbreviations, group names, treatment names, units of measurement).

 > Figures when they are IMAGES or contain images IN COMPOSITE FIGURES